sebdah/markdown-docs/README.md

 ### Adding Table of contents

-A table of contents will be automatically generated in the HTML output if Markdoc finds a `[TOC]` tag anywhere in the Markdown.
+A table of contents will be automatically generated in the HTML output if markdown-docs finds a `[TOC]` tag anywhere in the Markdown.

     # Table of contents